How Do Solar Panels Work (Simple Explanation for Homeowners)

 6. Are batteries necessary?

-7. Does rain damage solar panels?
+7. Does rain damage panels?

 8. Is solar worth it in Karachi?

-9. How much roof space is required?
+9. How much roof space is needed?

-Typically 3–5 years, depending on usage and system size.
+Typically 3–5 years depending on usage.